 • Schools across the UK are open.

 • For England: Face coverings are no longer recommended for pupils in secondary schools.

 • All remaining university students eligible to return to in-person teaching.

-- England: Most restrictions have now been lifted However, the government has warned that outbreaks of the Delta variant continue, that the crisis is not complete and all of the population should take personal responsibility to remain safe.
+• Most restrictions in England have now been lifted.
+However, the government has warned that outbreaks of the Delta variant continue, that the crisis is not complete and all of the population should take personnel responsibility to remain safe.

-• Some rules in Northern Ireland have changed, with another review due July 22 to take effect July 26 if approved.
+• Some rules in Northern Ireland have changed, with another review due on August 12, 2021.

 • Public transport is operational.